Representations of Leavitt Path Algebras: Introduction

 In section 3 we also give a necessary and sufficient criterion for the existence of a nonzero finite dimensional quotient in terms of dimension functions (Corollary \ref{cor}).
 While this criterion is still difficult to check in the generality of separated digraphs, in the non-separated case it is equivalent to the existence of a sink or a cycle to which only finitely many vertices can connect but no other cycle. \\

-In section 5 we collect a few definitions and facts needed in the last section.
-We also reinterpret the criterion for the existence of a nonzero finite dimensional representation in terms of the nonstable $K$-theory of $L(\Gamma): =L_{\mathbb{F}}(\Gamma, \Pi)$. \\
+In section 4 we collect a few definitions and facts needed later.
+We also reinterpret the criterion for the existence of a nonzero finite dimensional representation in terms of the nonstable $K$-theory of the Leavitt path algebra. \\

-In section 6 we focus on non-separated digraphs.
+From section 5 on we focus on non-separated digraphs.
 Now finitely separated is the same as row-finite, that is, no vertex may emit infinitely many arrows.
+We give an explicit graded projective resolution of $L(\Gamma)$ as an $\mathbb{F}\Gamma$-module in Fact \ref{resolution}.
+The rest of this section is mostly about slight extensions of important examples of $L(\Gamma)$-modules and their properties considered from our viewpoint.\\

-We determine all possible finite dimensional quotients of $L(\Gamma)$ for a row-finite digraph $\Gamma$: Any finite dimensional quotient of $L(\Gamma)$ is isomorphic to $ \oplus M_{n_k} (B_k)$ where the sum is over maximal sinks and maximal cycles with finitely many predecessors in $\Gamma$ and $n_k$ is the number of paths in $\Gamma$ terminating at the relevant sink or at a chosen vertex on the relevant cycle.
+In section 6 we determine all possible finite dimensional quotients of $L(\Gamma)$ for a row-finite digraph $\Gamma$: Any finite dimensional quotient of $L(\Gamma)$ is isomorphic to $ \oplus M_{n_k} (B_k)$ where the sum is over maximal sinks and maximal cycles with finitely many predecessors in $\Gamma$ and $n_k$ is the number of paths in $\Gamma$ terminating at the relevant sink or at a chosen vertex on the relevant cycle.
 The cyclic algebra $B_k$ is $\mathbb{F}[x] / (P_k(x))$ with $P_k(0)=1$.
-If $k$ corresponds to a sink then $B_k=\mathbb{F}$ if this sink is in the support of $M$, $B_k=0$ otherwise (Theorem \ref{teo1}).
+If $k$ corresponds to a sink then $B_k=\mathbb{F}$ if this sink is in the support of $M$, otherwise $B_k=0$ (Theorem \ref{teo1}).
+Theorem \ref{maximal} states that $L(\Gamma)$ has a nonzero finite dimensional quotient if and only if $\Gamma$ has a maximal sink or a maximal cycle.
+This criterion (for a finite $\Gamma$) is equivalent to the one given in \cite[Theorem 3.16]{anp} for $L(\Gamma)$ to have UGN.
+In Corollary \ref{ugn} we give a short proof of a generalization: For a Leavitt path algebra not having UGN is equivalent to $L(\Gamma)\oplus L(\Gamma)$ being a quotient of $L(\Gamma)$ (Corollary \ref{ugn}).\\